sdvillal/jagged/README.rst

-*Jagged* is an ongoing amateur project exploring the storage panorama for datasets containing (large amounts of) arrays with the same type and number of columns but varying number of rows.
+*Jagged* is an ongoing amateur project exploring the storage panorama for datasets containing (large amounts of) arrays with the same type and number of columns, but varying number of rows.
 Examples of such datasets for which *jagged* has been used are collections of multivariate timeseries (short animal behaviour snippets) and collections of molecules (represented as varying length strings).